Restoration

 After intensive stress, the human body undergoes complex adaptation processes.
 During training, energy reserves are depleted, muscle structures are damaged, and the central nervous system is stressed.
 The recovery phase enables the body to repair these damages and adapt beyond the baseline level – a process known as supercompensation.

-During recovery, the following physiological processes occur: Glycogen stores in muscles and liver are replenished, damaged muscle proteins are repaired and newly synthesized, the immune system regenerates, inflammatory processes subside, and hormonal balance is restored.
+During recovery, the following physiological processes occur: Liver glycogen in muscles and liver are replenished, damaged muscle proteins are repaired and newly synthesized, the immune system regenerates, inflammatory processes subside, and hormonal balance is restored.
 The central nervous system recovers from the high stress, and mental freshness returns.

 Recovery Timeframes